kanglicheng/code-school/course/readings/dev-seup.md

 Being a developer isn't just hacking away into the wee hours of the morning or debugging a new feature.
 In order to become a well-rounded developer we should also understand what tools we need and a minimum understanding of how they work.
 This includes setting up our computers for development.

 Here at App Academy we work with a Ruby on Rails, JavaScript, React, Redux, and PostgresSQL stack.
 A [stack][stack-defn] is simply a collection of software and hardware used in development of an application.
-For our specific purposes we are using Ruby on Rails on the backend/server, PostgresSQL to house our databse, and JavaScript + React + Redux for frontend rendering and logic.
+For our specific purposes we are using Ruby on Rails on the backend/server, PostgresSQL to house our database, and JavaScript + React + Redux for frontend rendering and logic.

 [stack-defn]: https://en.wikipedia.org/wiki/Solution_stack